dfernandez79/barman/README.md

 Barman [![Build Status](https://travis-ci.org/dfernandez79/barman.png)](https://travis-ci.org/dfernandez79/barman)
 ======

 _Barman_ is a small library to _brew_ JavaScript objects.

-It allows you to define objects using [single-inheritance] and [traits].
+It simplifies the definition of objects using [single-inheritance] and [traits like][traits] composition.

-It's small and plays nice with other frameworks.
+It works with [Nodejs] and all mayor browsers, including IE 8.

 ----------------------------------------------------------------